EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <b>Each and every dataset has its own unique characteristics.
 Remember, what works for your data is best for your data - you don't always need a more complicated model than you already have.</b>
 <h2>Methodology</h2>
 <h3>Data</h3>
 On this article, we'll go through a dataset that contains features of various diamonds.
+Our target variable will be <b>price</b>.
 The categorical variables can be turned into interval variables which makes our job easier.
 You can download this Kaggle dataset <a href="https://www.kaggle.com/shivam2503/diamonds/downloads/diamonds.zip/1">here</a>.
 <h3>Models</h3>
 Alongside ANN, some other methods are used to create a model based on the dataset.
 These are:<br><br>
 <ul>